 Early Years Foundation Stage

-At Bishop Martin CE Primary School, our Early Years provision consists of a Reception Class.
-We are committed to providing a high quality Early Years education which gives children a secure and confident start to their school life and nurtures a life long love of learning.
-We are fully committed to the purpose and aims of the Early Years Foundation Stage Framework 2012 that states:
+At Bishop Martin CE Primary School, our Early Years provision is one Reception Class.
+We are committed to providing a high-quality Early Years education, which gives children a secure and confident start to their school life and nurtures a lifelong love of learning.

-- At Bishop Martin, we aim to provide a happy, caring, secure and stimulating learning environment to support and extend children's development and learning;
+- At Bishop Martin, we aim to provide a happy, caring, secure and stimulating learning environment to support and extend children's development and learning

-- Foster good relationships with parents and carers, where they feel valued and are able to actively contribute to and participate in school life;
+- We foster good relationships with families, where they feel valued and are able to actively contribute to and participate in school life

-- Encourage confidence, independence and a desire to learn;
+- We encourage confidence, independence and a desire to learn;

-- Promote and celebrate achievement across all areas of the EYFS curriculum ensuring every child is included and supported
+- We promote and celebrate achievement across all areas of the EYFS curriculum ensuring every child is included and supported

 - Every child is a unique child, who is constantly learning and can be resilient, confident and self- assured